Skip to content

 • Schemas: Each tool provides schemas that describe its functionality, parameters, and outputs

-• Modularity: Tools can be easily added to any agent that supports function calling
+• Modularity: Toolkits can be easily added to any agent that supports function calling

 2. Code Interpreters